avo-hq/avo/README.md

 # Contributing

-If you happened to come accross a bug or want to suggest a feature, feel free to [say something](https://github.com/avo-hq/avo/issues/new)!
+If you happened to come across a bug or want to suggest a feature, feel free to [say something](https://github.com/avo-hq/avo/issues/new)!

-If you'd like to contribute code, the steps below will help you to get up and running.
+If you'd like to contribute code, the steps below will help you get up and running.

 ## Forking & branches